terminal42/contao-bynder/README.md

 ## Roadmap / Ideas

-**Warning:** This is an early - not even alpha - version of the bundle.
-We use it in a bigger project and it's still under active development and stuff might change over time.
-If you're interested in having a stable version of it very soon, consider getting in touch with us so we can find a solution for this.

-Because of this, there is still a lot of things we could do that is not done yet:

 - [ ] Support filters other than `select`
 - [ ] Find a way how one can control which filters are shown and which ones are not
 - [ ] Support the picker wizard in Contao, not only the FileTree widget